Table of contents

 If you are disabled

-Applying for a loan of any kind can involve a lot of paperwork and several trips to the bank or loan company that can render the process prohibitive for individuals with reduced mobility.
+Applying for a loan of any kind can involve a lot of paperwork and several trips to the bank or loan provider that can render the process prohibitive for individuals with reduced mobility.

 This type of loan can be a disabled individual's only chance to be able to apply for and receive a loan quickly, easily, and conveniently.